pasqal-io/qubo-solver/docs/content/config.md

 )
 ```

-Equivalently, one can instantiate a `SolverConfig` simply using the keyword arguments of the other configs via the `SolverConfig.from_kwargs` method:
+Equivalently, one can instantiate a [`qubosolver.SolverConfig`][] simply using the keyword arguments of the other configs via the `qubosolver.SolverConfig.from_kwargs` method:

 ```python exec="on" source="material-block"
 from qubosolver import Instance, SolverConfig, matrix